jaylumba/MaterialCountryPicker/README.md

 **Using Gradle**

-MaterialCountryPicker is currently available in on Jitpack so add the following line before every other thing if you have not done that already.
+PhoneCountryPicker is currently available in on Jitpack so add the following line before every other thing if you have not done that already.

 ```gradle
 allprojects {